What Happens To Your CPF When You Pass Away?

 Withdrawing a deceased member’s CPF savings as one of the nominees

-Having recently gone through the process as one of the nominees when one of my relative passed away, here is my experience.
+Having recently gone through the process as one of the nominees when one of my relatives passed away, here is my experience.

 My relative did a CPF nomination and assigned me as one of the nominees.